 While mistletoe and poinsettas are essentially staple decorations of the holiday season, you do not have to use them if your better judgment would deem them not in the best interest of your household pet.

-, there are some families who allow their presents to be placed underneath for at least the first few weeks leading to Christmas.
+Step 4Although most families may only put Christmas presents under their tree on the night before Christmas, there are some families who allow their presents to be placed underneath for at least the first few weeks leading to Christmas.
 In a society where just about any store will wrap your Christmas presents with appealing wrapping paper, and elaborate bows, it is important to remember that these decorative 'extras' can actually pose a safety risk to your household pet(s).

 Unfortunately, your pet may see the massive arrangement of bows and ribbons and may be tempted to view them as an edible tasty treat.
 Once again, it is important to know the tendencies of your household pet so that you can take the important proactive steps necessary in order to ensure safety.
 If you live in a household where your pet has a tendency to eat object, you may want to consider not using bows or ribbons, at all, when assembling your Christmas presents.
 While these are great additions that are generally enjoyed for their visually, aesthetic, appeal, it is easy to see how your household animal could be tricked into thinking they are edible.